hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/update-delete-mutations/4-remove-todos-integration.md

 +           },
 +         )
 ```
-The above code is not using `delete` callback but it is using `deleteDocument`, `deleteRunMutaion` to pass mutation query and mutation varible repectively, So define them in constructor of `TodoItemTile` widget itself and remove `delete` callback function from constructor.
-Pass your delete mutation query and delete variable document in the widget from screens i.e `all.dart` , `active.dat` , `completed.dart`.
+The above code is not using `delete` callback but it's using `deleteDocument`, `deleteRunMutaion` to pass mutation query and mutation variable repectively, so define them in constructor of `TodoItemTile` class itself and remove `delete` callback function from the constructor.
+Pass your delete mutation query and delete variable document in the widget from screens i.e `all.dart` , `active.dart` and `completed.dart`.

-Use same refetchQuery call back in onCompleted function to update UI.
+Use same refetchQuery call back in onCompleted function to update the UI.